How To Remortgage To Release Equity

 Yes, but you may be hit with high exit fees if you leave your mortgage whilst still tied into a particular deal.
 A secured loan could be a better option in this case.

-The process takes 4-8 weeks on average from start to finish, so make sure you allow plenty of time.
-If you need money in a hurry, you might be better off with a secured loan as these are often much quicker to process.
+The process takes 4-8 weeks on average from start to finish, so allow plenty of time.
+If you need money quickly, you might be better off with a secured loan, which is often much quicker to process.

 Ask us a question